G. Janardhana Reddy: As a politician

+In the May 2023 Legislative assembly elections for Karnataka, Reddy made a remarkable comeback to active politics by winning the Gangavathi assembly segment contesting on the Kalyana Rajya Pragathi Party ticket.

+On March 25, 2024 he merged his party, Kalyana Rajya Pragathi Party, into the BJP before the 2024 Indian General Election.

 Social service

-Reddy runs a school for mentally retarded children since 1997 and an old age home from 2004 with his own funds..
+Reddy runs a school for mentally disabled children since 1997 and an old age home from 2004 with his own funds.

 Controversies

 Over the years, Reddy has been involved in many controversies.

 Operation Kamala

 Illegal Mining

 In July 2011, the Lokayukta of Karnataka, Santosh Hegde, published a report on the illegal mining activities in the Bellary region.
 Reddy was accused of completely rigging iron ore mining in this area and defrauding the government.
 Directorate General of Income Tax Investigation officials had clues to tax evasion and found that Reddy had entered into a Memorandum of Understanding with a one-dollar company in Singapore to camouflage the company's income suppression.
 They raided the place along with other investigative agencies and formed a report which served as the basis of the report on illegal mining.
 Reddy is said to have designed a "Zero-Risk system" of iron ore mining, where he seamlessly provided protection to unauthorized and unaccounted mining, with active connivance from government officials at all levels.
 The rule of the iron ore mafia under his command was called the "Republic of Bellary" in which no external control or governance mechanism had any effect.